python-can-define-radio/sdr-course/classroom_activities/039-Multiply-signals-continued.md

   - Title: `On Off Cycle Hier Block`

 Now, save that file, and press the "Generate" button (right next to run).

+Generate won't show any messages or evidence of success.
+To see it work, move on to the next section.

+### Using your custom-built hier block

 Congratulations, you've built your first block!

-### Using your custom-built hier block
+Now we're going to use it.

 Make a new file called `square_multiplied_complex_2.grc`.